davepartner/socialite/readme.md

 ## Usage
 1. Install laravel
 2. Run Migrations
-3. Signup a user and log in
-Enjoy
+3. run `php artisan serve`

-The follow the youtube channel for the tutorial on the steps above.
+You can follow the my [Udemy](https://www.udemy.com/course/1556150) for the tutorial on the steps above.

 That's all, you are good to go.